The ultimate packing list for your BWCAW canoe trip

 Swimsuit

 2 pairs of quality wool socks for traveling.
-Wool keeps your feet warmer and more comfortable than cotton.
+Wool keeps your feet warmer and more comfortable than cotton, especially when wet.
 For trips longer than three days, add extra pairs of wool socks.

 1 pair of cotton or wool socks for camp